 IQWiG may only accept commissions from the Federal Joint Committee (G-BA) or the Federal Ministry of Health (BMG).
-The G-BA is the supreme decision-making body of the self-government in health care and decides, for example, which medical services are to be reimbursed by the statutory health insurance funds.
-The results of the G-BA's commissions are published as reports or rapid reports of drugs or non-drug interventions, dossier assessments of new drugs or assessments of the potential of non-drug interventions.
+The is the supreme decision-making body of the self-government in health care and decides, for example, which medical services are to be reimbursed by the statutory health insurance funds.
+The results of the 's commissions are published as reports or rapid reports of drugs or non-drug interventions, dossier assessments of new drugs or assessments of the potential of non-drug interventions.

 However, the Institute can also investigate issues of fundamental importance on its own initiative.
-For this purpose it was awarded a general commission by the G-BA in 2004.
+For this purpose it was awarded a general commission by the in 2004.
 Results of these projects are published as working papers.

 Who finances IQWiG?

 IQWiG is financed through levies for inpatient and outpatient medical treatment, in other words, ultimately through contributions from the members of all statutory health insurance funds (GKV).
-The G-BA fixes the amount of levy every year.
+The fixes the amount of levy every year.